MicroEJ/docs/VEEPortingGuide/mock.rst

         ...
     }

 These attributes are optional.
-When not specified, the corresponding code will not be generated.
+When no attribute is specified, the corresponding code will not be generated.

 The ``<method name>`` is the fully qualified name of the method, it must contain the package, the name of the class in which the native is implemented, and the native method name.